-Cold Comfort on the Farm
+Winter Horse Care: Cold Comfort on the Farm

+First tip on winter wellness in horses, is that horses can find comfort in the cold.
 Just because the mercury begins to drop doesn’t mean it’s time to bring the herd inside until spring.
 Having a large body mass that generates heat naturally through their extensive digestive process, adult horses are typically happier in ambient temperatures lower than what humans consider comfortable.
 A healthy, adult horse that is acclimated to cold weather can be comfortable in temperatures hovering near 20 degrees F.

 What is uncomfortable for a horse is a cold environment where wind and moisture enter the picture.
 Wind chills can cut through the thickest of winter coats (and most blankets), and dampness from snow and sleet can nullify a body’s attempts at generating heat.
 Therefore, while horses are naturally adept at winterizing, they still require protection from wind and wet.
 In moderate climates, this may be as simple as standing near a few large trees for a wind break, but where weather is worse, a run-in shed will provide ample shelter from the elements.

-Braving the Weather
+Braving the Winter Weather

+Second tip on winter wellness for horses is that the cold weather may be healthier for your horse than you think.
 No matter how cozy a freshly bedded stall may appear, fresh outdoor air is typically better for your horse’s overall health than a barn’s atmosphere.
 Even the cleanest of closed barns in the winter will have ammonia fumes from urine, not to mention dust from bedding and hay.
 Neither of these indoor contaminants are good for your horse’s respiratory system, and for those with allergic sensitivities or recurrent airway obstruction (heaves, or RAO), these pollutants may trigger unwanted inflammation in your horse’s airways.
 This results in a dry cough and an increased risk of respiratory infection.

 To help keep your horse’s airways healthy during the winter, get your horse into the fresh air and out of the barn as much as possible.
 When in the barn, resist the temptation to close the doors and windows for extended periods of time.
 Ventilation is key for stalled individuals.
 Being out of the damp and out of the wind means a healthy adult horse can be comfortable in a barn much cooler than his human counterparts may appreciate.